falaelcom/raw-profiler/README.md

 ABSTRACT
 ==================================================

-The purpose of `raw-profiler` is to enable nodejs application profiling and high-volutme logging in production environments *without* the need for downtime, external service dependencies or running environment reconfiguration.
+The purpose of `raw-profiler` is to enable nodejs application profiling and high-volutme logging in production environments *without* the need for reconfiguration downtime, external service dependencies or running environment reconfiguration.
 To acieve this goal, `raw-profiler` offers the following facilities:

-- API for adding profiling and logging directly into your application's code;
+- API for adding profiling and logging directly into application's code;
 - control of profiling and logging levels without restarting the running instances, from none to full;
 - remote logging for offloading the application server from computationally-intense string-concatenation and IO operations;
 - log lifecycle management, including log rotation, archiving and compression.